Sure, there are likely more than three prongs to Pinktober’s problems, but these three stand out.

 My discontent with Pinktober (Breast Cancer Awareness Month) is not about the color pink or pink ribbons at all.
 It goes much deeper than that.
 I actually love pink.
 I’ve been writing about this stuff for years now, as have many others.
-I don’t know about you, but I seem to be seeing less pink nonsense this October.
 But clearly, we still have work to do.
 Lots of work.

 As I see it, there are three major prongs to Pinktober’s (and beyond) problems.
 Pinktober shenanigans have leeched out into other months as well.
 For instance, there’s the annual Twin Cities Mother’s Day Race for the Cure®.
 Yep, May is BCAM Part 2.